 - There are four main operation centres: the Control Rooms at Milton Keynes and Abingdon, and the Police Enquiry Centres (PECs) at Windsor, Kidlington and Milton Keynes.

-- There are nearly 600 members of staff in the department – nine per cent of which are police officers.
+- There are nearly 600 members of staff in the department – eleven per cent of which are police officers.

 Control Rooms answer 999 emergency and 101 non emergency calls.
 Radio Operators handle the deployment of our frontline police officers throughout Thames Valley and manage incidents by monitoring and responding to events.
 They operate a 24-hour system to handle a large number of incidents at any one time throughout the Force.
 This aims to ensure the safety of the public and our officers.

-We aim to answer 999 calls within 10 seconds, deploying to emergencies immediately, giving an estimated time of arrival, getting to you safely, and as quickly as possible.
+We aim to answer 999 calls within 10 seconds, deploying to emergencies immediately, getting to you safely, and as quickly as possible.